Tyrant: Athens

-The Thirty Tyrants whom the Spartans imposed on a defeated Attica in 404 BC would not be classified as tyrants in the usual sense and were in effect an oligarchy.

 Sicilian tyrants

 The best known Sicilian tyrants appeared long after the Archaic period.
 The tyrannies of Sicily came about due to similar causes, but here the threat of Carthaginian attack prolonged tyranny, facilitating the rise of military leaders with the people united behind them.
-Such Sicilian tyrants as Gelo, Hiero I, Dionysius the Elder, Dionysius the Younger, and Agathocles of Syracuse maintained lavish courts and became patrons of culture.
-The dangers threatening the lives of the Sicilian tyrants are highlighted in the moral tale of the "Sword of Damocles".
+Such examples of Sicilian tyrants are Gelo, Hiero I, Dionysius the Elder, Dionysius the Younger, and Agathocles of Syracuse.
+The dangers threatening the lives of the Sicilian tyrants are highlighted in the moral tale of the Sword of Damocles.

 Later tyrants

 Under the Macedonian hegemony in the 4th and 3rd century BC a new generation of tyrants rose in Greece, especially under the rule of king Antigonus II Gonatas, who installed his puppets in many cities of the Peloponnese.
 Examples were Cleon of Sicyon, Aristodemus of Megalopolis, Aristomachus I of Argos, Abantidas of Sicyon, Aristippus of Argos, Lydiadas of Megalopolis, Aristomachus II of Argos, and Xenon of Hermione.

 Against these rulers, in 280 BC the democratic cities started to join forces in the Achaean League which was able to expand its influence even into Corinthia, Megaris, Argolis and Arcadia.
 From 251 BC under the leadership of Aratus of Sicyon, the Achaeans liberated many cities, in several cases by convincing the tyrants to step down, and when Aratus died in 213 BC, Hellas had been free of tyrants for more than 15 years.
-The last tyrant on the Greek mainland, Nabis of Sparta, was assassinated in 192 BC and after his death the Peloponnese was united as a confederation of stable democracies in the Achaean League.
+The last tyrant on the Greek mainland, Nabis of Sparta, was assassinated in 192 BC.

 Roman tyrants

 Roman historians like Suetonius, Tacitus, Plutarch, and Josephus often spoke of "tyranny" in opposition to "liberty".
 Tyranny was associated with imperial rule and those rulers who usurped too much authority from the Roman Senate.
 Those who were advocates of "liberty" tended to be pro-Republic and pro-Senate.
 For instance, regarding Julius Caesar and his assassins, Suetonius wrote:

-Citizens of the empire were circumspect in identifying tyrants. "...Cicero's head and hands [were] cut off and nailed to the rostrum of the Senate to remind everyone of the perils of speaking out against tyranny."
-There has since been a tendency to discuss tyranny in the abstract while limiting examples of tyrants to ancient Greek rulers.
-Philosophers have been more expressive than historians.
+Citizens of the empire were circumspect in identifying tyrants.
+"Cicero's head and hands [were] cut off and nailed to the rostrum of the Senate to remind everyone of the perils of speaking out against tyranny."

 Josephus identified tyrants in Biblical history (in Antiquities of the Jews) including Nimrod, Moses, the Maccabees and Herod the Great.
-He also identified some later tyrants.